Table of contents

 Scanner on

-Configure SAP to use the agent
+Configure SAP to use Deep Security Agent

-The agent is now up and running and is able to scan the file system of its operating system.
+The agent is now running and is able to scan the file system of its operating system.
 Next, make the agent aware of the SAP application server.
 To use this, create a virus scan adapter inside the application server.
 The virus scan adapter must be part of a group.
 After the virus scan adapter and virus scan group are created, use virus scan profiles to configure what to scan and how to behave.

-The following are the required steps:
+Depending on your environment, the following are the required steps:

-1. Configure the Trend Micro scanner group
+1. Configure the Trend Micro scanner group or Configure the Trend Micro scanner group in a Java Environment

-2. Configure the Trend Micro virus scan provider
+2. Configure the Trend Micro virus scan provider or Configure the Trend Micro virus scan provider in a Java Environment

-3. Configure the Trend Micro virus scan profile
+3. Configure the Trend Micro virus scan profile or Configure the Trend Micro virus scan profile in a Java Environment

-4. Test the virus scan interface
+4. Test the virus scan interface or Test the virus scan interface in a Java Environment

 The virus scan group and the virus scan adapter are both global configurations (client 00).
 The virus scan profile must be configured in each tenant (client 01, 02, and so on).